May 25, 2018 Why You Should Integrate a Similar Items Feature Into Your eCommerce Recommendation System

 Smart product suggestions can optimize your eCommerce journey and merchandising by increasing conversion rates and reducing cart abandonment or bounce rates.
 However, as we’ve seen, they strongly depend on the data that recommendation engines gather.

-Good news: there are alternative or complementary features that allow fashion retailers to show relevant products to customers throughout all their journey without relying on customer data.
+Good news: there are alternative or complementary feature.
+They allow fashion retailers to show relevant products to customers throughout all their journey without relying on customer data.

 Artificial Intelligence-powered similar product suggestions work this way.
 Catchoom’s solution, for instance, focuses on providing alternatives based on visual similarity, instead of user behavioral data.
 Whether it helps promote higher-priced items to boost upselling, or display matching accessories, the final value of purchases can be easily increased with such a feature.